TechieDrixx/the-FirstLore/README.md

 Failed prototypes are rarely destroyed.
 Some are sealed in glass (Reliquaries) for a time, labeled in neat script, and placed in a corridor that the staff cross on the way to food.

-One sentence is etched above doors in many KavTech laboratories: "\*Cut close, never carve away the handle\*."
+One sentence is etched above doors in many KavTech laboratories: "Cut close, never carve away the handle."
 It is called the Doctrine of Edges.

 It simply embodies the belief that every task has a stopping point and every cut must leave something to hold.
 Archivists keep a thread in memory so nothing falls apart when called back.
 Patternmakers leave bits of code untouched so the body still knows itself.
 Myrmidons keep a door slightly open in case running is smarter than fighting.